 During the afternoon we went down to the pool as the temperature had risen to 24 degrees.
 There were plenty of comfortable sun loungers and swim up beds available to relax on.
 The pool though was freezing so we didn’t linger in there very long.
 On returning to our room we decided to try out the large jacuzzi.
 This was good but took simply ages to fill.

-Dinner was again delicious.
-This evening we had steaks cooked to perfection and couldn’t resist sampling several of the desserts.
+Dinner was again delicious, we had steaks cooked to perfection and couldn’t resist sampling several of the desserts.
 To make up for this overeating we walked along the coastal path enjoying watching the sun set.